PHASE 5 OF 7

 Sell the Vision

-A hackathon isn't about showcasing a finished product — it's about pitching potential.
-The backend can be held together with duct tape and hope, but if your story of how it could change the world is irresistible, judges will lean in.
+Pitch potential, not a finished product.
+The backend can be duct tape and hope.
+If your story of how it changes the world is irresistible, judges lean in.

-Focus on the problem you're solving, not just your solution.
-Judges buy into visions, not feature lists.
+Focus on the problem, not just the solution.
+Judges buy visions, not feature lists.

 TAILORED